jameshfisher/jameshfisher.com/_posts/2017-02-19-clang-assembly-att-intel.md

   - c
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  Generate Intel and AT&T assembly with `clang`, demonstrating the difference in syntax between the two styles.
 ---

 Earlier I showed [how to generate assembly from C](/2017/02/03/c-generate-assembly/).
 We compile this file with `clang -S`: